-Load must be evenly distributed throughout the trailer.
+A flowable load must be evenly distributed throughout the body.

-2.2.11 Shifting Cargo
+2.2.11 SHIFTING CARGO

 Since the trailer "ride" can be bumpy and rough, you must secure the cargo so that it does not shift while the trailer is being towed.